-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-The HCBS STAR+PLUS Waiver (SPW) member may receive out-of-home Respite Services in a nursing facility, a personal care facility or a Department of Aging and Disability Services licensed Adult Foster Care home, with services to be delivered as authorized on the individual service plan (ISP) and in accordance with facility licensure and contract requirements.
-The SPW member may take any adaptive aids he/she is using to the out-of-home respite setting.
+The STAR+PLUS Home and Community Based Services (HCBS) program member may receive out-of-home respite services in a nursing facility (NF), a personal care facility or a Texas Health and Human Services Commission (HHSC) licensed adult foster care (AFC) home, with services to be delivered as authorized on the individual service plan (ISP) and in accordance with facility licensure and contract requirements.
+The STAR+PLUS HCBS program member may take any adaptive aids he or she is using to the out-of-home respite setting.

-The managed care organization () provides the out-of-home respite provider with the ISP attachments pertinent to the services the member will receive while in the facility/home.
+The managed care organization (MCO) provides the out-of-home respite provider with the assessments and ISP attachments pertinent to the services the member will receive while in the facility or home.
 The provider must deliver services as identified on the member's ISP attachments.

 7334 Respite Services in a Personal Care Facility or AFC Home